richardTowers/verify-tech-docs/source/documentation/arch/arch.md

 The hub is at the centre of the GOV.UK Verify federation, providing a clear divide between identity providers and government services, avoiding a complex many-many integration.

-This diagram shows integration with GOV.UK Verify hub (left) and many-many integration (right).
+This diagram shows integration with the GOV.UK Verify hub (left) and many-many integration (right).

 ![Diagram showing difference between GOV.UK Verify architecture and many-many integration.
 With GOV.UK Verify, the hub centralises communication between government services and identity providers.
 With many-many integration, there is no central hub.
 Each government service connects to each identity provider.](/documentation/arch/manyintegration.svg)